cms-sw/cmssw/HeterogeneousCore/SonicCore/README.md

 These parameters are described in the next section.

 An example producer can be found in the [test](./test) folder.

+In addition, there is a `SonicOneEDAnalyzer` class template for user analysis, e.g. to produce simple ROOT files.
+Only `Sync` mode is supported for clients used with One modules, but otherwise, the above template be followed (replace `void produce(edm::Event&` with `void analyze(edm::Event const&` above).

 ## For developers